Learn how to Cure and Smoke Your own Bacon, plus get my favorite Pancake Recipe

 Get your grill ready by building a pyramid of coals on the opposite side of the vents, if the coals are under the vents the smoke will escape .
 Place soaked and drained applewood chips into three seperate foil packets and poke holes in the top of them.
 Place the packet of applewood chips on top of the coals and place a foil pan of cool water next to the coals.
 The pan of water helps to moderate the temperature.
 Place the grill rack on the grill and put the bacon skin side up over the pan of water.
 Smoke the pork belly for two and a half hours at between 180 and 220 degrees.
 Your pork belly is now smoked but not cooked.

-Now you have BACON!!
+Now you know how to cure and smoke your own bacon.
 Remove the skin of the bacon and it’s ready to slice and cook.
 It’s easier to slice if it is semi frozen so put it in the freezer for about a half hour.
 The bacon can be stored in the fridge for a week or kept in the freezer for up to 3 months.

 Here’s a recipe for some delicious pancakes to go with your homemade bacon.